bsergeytpp/searchenginepreview/README.md

 ##International versions

 The settings and popup page of the extension can be translated.
-Some translations like en,de,fr exist.
+Some translations like en,de,ru,fr,tr exist.

 But help from non-german and non-englisch users is greatly appreciated!